Pryaxis/discord-mod-notes/README.md

 # discord-mod-notes
 These are moderation notes for the Pryaxis discord server.
+If you are on this list and need to appeal your ban, please email `argo@hey.com` with the details that you believe are pertinent.

 |Discord identity|Annoying tests passed|Uncomfortable tests passed|Other warnings|Notes/Actions performed|
 |---|--|--|--|----------------|